erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 Based on the bar plot, within the top 1000 flights that landed early, AA, DL, and UA have more than other airlines.
 Looking at the scatterplot, it seems UA generally has medium-length flights that arrive ahead of schedule, whereas HA has very long flights that arrive ahead of schedule, and 9E has very short flights that arrive ahead of schedule.

-4.Which flights travelled the longest?
+### 4. Which flights travelled the longest?
 Which travelled the shortest?

 The shortest flights were from EWR to BDL, taking around 22 minutes.
 Of the top 100 shortest flights, flight number 4276 was the most frequent.
 The longest flights were from JFK to HNL or EWR to HNL, and lasted around 654 minutes.
 Of the top 100 longest flights, flight number 51 was the most frequent.